-The November 18th morning session entitled Rising Through in the Post-Pandemic Era of Fab Management will feature a series of individual presentations by prominent industry experts who will provide an overview of the semiconductor industry’s latest manufacturing challenges.
+The November 17th Fab Management Forum will feature a series of individual presentations by prominent industry experts who will provide an overview of the semiconductor industry’s latest manufacturing challenges.
 These include increasing capacity, managing chip shortage capacity, supply chain dependability issues, supplier / end-user relations, long-term impact on the automotive sector, and EU government relations.
 The morning session will conclude with a panel discussion with all session speakers.

 Click here to register for SEMICON Europa.
 We look forward to connecting with you at the event!